Top 10 Things to Do in Italy: Planning Your Italian Journey

 You can explore five villages in this area on the Tyrrhenian Sea’s shores, with colorful houses built on cliffs.
 These villages are Manarola, Vernazza, Riomaggiore, Corniglia and Monterosso al Mare.

 The villages have preserved their charm and are not overly commercialized.
-Since the streets are narrow and there is not enough parking space, you can easily reach them by train from La Spezia, in just 10-15 minutes.
-Apart from Corniglia, you can also go to all other places by boat.
+Since the streets are narrow and there is not enough parking space, you can easily reach the first village by train from La Spezia in just 10-15 minutes.
+Apart from Corniglia, you can also go to all the other places by boat.

 All these villages are similar, with charming houses and breathtaking sea views.
 However, you’ll need comfortable shoes because a lot of walking awaits you.